zacharied/anki-content-injector/README.md

 If you discover an error or have a request, submit an [issue](https://github.com/zacharied/anki-global-css/issues/new).

-Feel free to write reviews on the plugin page but I cannot guarantee that I will check them; GitHub is the better way to get my attention.
+Feel free to write reviews on the add-on page but I cannot guarantee that I will check them; GitHub is the better way to get my attention.

 ## Building & packaging